ChrisDuffley/stationPlaylist/readme.md

 * Switching to SPL Studio window from any program.
 * SPL Controller layer.
 * Announcing Studio status such as track playback from other programs.
-* Announcing encoder status from any program.
+* Announcing encoder connection status from any program.
 * SPL Assistant layer from SPL Studio.
 * Announce time including seconds from SPL Studio.
 * Announcing temperature.